Noise Cancelling Headphones for Autism, ADHD, or Anxiety: Audiologists Share Their Top 7 Picks.

 Banz makes a line of headphones just for babies and toddlers.

-These Banz headphones for babies are only $35 right now on Amazon.
+These Banz headphones for babies are only $35 right now online.
 Noise reduction rate: 31 decibels, according to their website.

 These can be found at Fun and Function and come in lots of colors.
 According to their video, noise reduction rate is about 20 decibels.